SOLÈNE DEBIÈS, AN EDITORIAL AND COMMERCIAL ILLUSTRATOR

 She makes a living from her passion for drawing and her determination to not give up.

-This month, I present to you Solène Debiès, an illustrator artist I had the chance to meet in October.
+This month, I present to you Solène Debiès, a french illustrator I had the chance to meet in October.

 Of course I’m going to talk about the work she’s doing, which has pushed her to make illustration her job.
 But, conscious of having approached a rare bird, I also wanted to ask her a lot of questions about her very inspiring life, how she found, with her husband, the perfect balance between travels and routine, her working life and her family life, self-realization and to find time to give to her children.